towhee-io/towhee/docs/04-Developer Guides/Model Building Blocks/layers-overview.md

----
-id: layers-overview
-title: Architecture part III - Layers
----
+# Built-in Layers

-Towhee offers an increasing group of layer blocks, which play as 'legos' for fast construction of machine learning models.
-Classical and newly published models are all supported.
+Towhee offers a large group of neural network building blocks which can be used as "legos" for fast construction of machine learning models.
+Classical, modern, and hypermodern blocks are all supported.

-Layer blocks, referred to as layers in Towhee, are reusable and time-saving, thus not needing to be reimplemented for developers, researchers, and machine learning projects.
+Layer blocks, referred to as `layers` in Towhee, are reusable and time-saving, thus not needing to be reimplemented for developers, researchers, and machine learning projects.
 For computation concerns, layers can be optimized for different platforms.
 See Towhee's layers in [repo](https://github.com/towhee-io/towhee/tree/main/towhee/models/layers).
 Developers are welcome to contribute to the diversity of reusable layers.

 **Example**